Air Quality

 How do we monitor air quality in Wirral?

-We measure air quality using both passive diffusion tubes and automatic monitoring stations.
+We monitor air pollution using both passive diffusion tubes and automatic monitoring stations.
 The results of our monitoring are published each year within our Air Quality Annual Status Report.

 We currently have fifty-eight monitoring locations across Wirral.
 All these sites monitor for nitrogen dioxide levels and one site also monitors for particulate matter.
 In addition to these monitoring sites, we also have five ‘indicative’ monitoring sites, which monitor both Nitrogen Dioxide and Particulate Matter level.
 The results of our monitoring show that no breaches of National air quality objectives and standards have been identified in Wirral.